psibi/psibi.github.io/content/about.md

 Originally from the port city of Tuticorin and having spent most of my childhood in the Awadh region of Lucknow, I am currently residing in Bangalore with my wife [Divya](http://psibi.in/divya).
-I'm a software engineer with a strong interest in Functional Programming (especially Haskell).
+I'm a software engineer with a strong interest in Functional Programming (especially Rust, Haskell).
 I'm an avid Ruskin Bond fan, like A.R.
-Rahman's music, and am usually very lazy.
+Rahman's music, and enjoy tinkering with side projects.

 <span class="heading-label">Work History</span>

-I previously worked in TCS R&D Labs at IIT Madras Research Park as a Researcher, where I focused on GIS systems used to simulate traffic conditions of large cities.
+I worked in TCS R&D Labs at IIT Madras Research Park as a Researcher, where I focused on GIS systems used to simulate traffic conditions of large cities.
 Then, I worked with a startup named Inkmonk where I joined as their first engineering hire and handled